Researchers predict it will be the sixth straight season of low scallop populations in Suffolk waterways.

 The worst year for Peconic Bay scallops was 2020-21, when 56 pounds were harvested.

-Cornell has been working to add genetic diversity to the Peconic Bay scallop population to help the local population develop better resistance to a parasite that is now viewed as the primary cause of the die-off.
-The hope is that wild scallops from Moriches Bay and Martha’s Vineyard, which have shown better tolerance to the parasite, could help the Peconic population fight off the disease.
+Cornell has been working to add genetic diversity to the Peconic Bay scallop population to help the population develop better resistance to a parasite that is now viewed as the primary cause of the die-off.
+The hope is that wild scallops from Moriches Bay and Martha’s Vineyard, which have shown better tolerance to the parasite, could help the Peconic population fight it off.
 It could be two years or more before researchers know if their theory is working

 Cornell has about 400,000 juvenile scallops in its longline breeding facility near Orient, which will be seeded into areas of the bay next year to fortify the 2024-25 breeding population.
 Scallops live for about two years.